sean-jc/linux/Documentation/virt/kvm/api.rst

                                       IA32_VMX_TRUE_EXIT_CTLS[bit 44]
                                       ('load IA32_PERF_GLOBAL_CTRL').
 Otherwise,
                                       these corresponding MSR bits are cleared.
+                                    - MSR_IA32_VMX_CR0_FIXED1 is unconditionally
+                                      set to 0xffffffff
+                                    - CR4.PCE is unconditionally set in
+                                      MSR_IA32_VMX_CR4_FIXED1.
+                                    - All CR4 bits with an associated CPUID feature flag are set in MSR_IA32_VMX_CR4_FIXED1 if the feature is reported as supported in guest CPUID.

                                     When this quirk is disabled, KVM will not change the values of the aformentioned VMX